scientific-python/spin/README.md

 ```

 Use the `[tool.spin.kwargs]` section to override default values for
-both click options and keywords:
+click options or function keywords:

 ```toml
 [tool.spin.kwargs]